 We offer a Memorial Garden for families who have loved ones buried or scattered elsewhere, allowing you to have a special place to come and remember those who are no longer with us.
-Each plaque laid in the memorial garden is for an initial ten year period.
+Each plaque laid in the memorial garden is for an initial fifty year dedication period.
 After this time families are free to relinquish their space or renew it for a further period of time.

 We ask you to respect the dignity of the site and others whenever you visit.
 Dogs are welcome with their owner providing that it is respected that burials have taken place.
 You must pick up and remove any dog waste during your visit and place in the dog bin on Gunton Church Lane.
 Dogs must be kept under control and on a lead at all times.
 This is private land and fixed penalty notices can be issued to those who do not follow the rules.

-Marking Grave Sites:
+Marking Grave Sites

 Granite Memorial Plaques may be purchased through our office to be placed on plots or in our memorial garden.
 These are all A4 size and follow a standard design.
 We only allow native plants to be planted on plots and we supply leaflets in the office to show the approved species.
 (Please be aware that this is a natural burial site and therefore rabbits and muntjac deer can sometimes take the plants as their tasty food!)

 We restrict which items are placed on the grave whilst we endeavour to maintain a natural setting, therefore, we do not allow artificial plants or flowers, children’s toys, garden ornaments, painted stones, balloons, lanterns, coloured gravel, coloured stones, slate and any other items not in keeping with a natural woodland.
 We do not allow glass bottles or jars or any plastic memorial vases.
 (Bio-degradable wooden vases can be purchased through us directly from the office.)
-Any of these items will be removed and kept in the office for your collection.
+Any of these items will be removed and kept by the side of the office for your collection.
 Fresh flowers must have cellophane, ribbons and other non-biodegradable wrappings removed before being placed on the grave.
 If there is anything placed on the grave that will interfere with our annual grass cutting sessions, again, these will be removed.

 There is open access to all parts of the site.
 However, we strongly advise disabled visitors to ensure their mobility vehicle is able to travel safely over the parks uneven surface.
 If you need to drive into the burial park to visit a grave please contact the office to make sure the date and time of your visit does not coincide with a funeral.